Sharky90/100-days-of-code/r1-log.md

 Built models for groups setup the Group class and groupMember class with(group that belongs to and user that connects to the groupMember) and a string representation as a username.
 Then I added the Group class model with its components. 🙂🤞 pls work! 😃
 #100DaysOfCode

+// Day 98 January 22.
+Wednesday //

+Today I added models for 'posts' class, setup the string representation method, save method, get_absolute url method which means once someone has posted something where are we gonna send them and then a ‘Meta’ class for other information. 🤠💻
+#100DaysOfCode